eternalearth888/School/NOTES.md

 LOTS of variablility and complexity exists in systems today

-think about how complex the OS must be for today’s systems

-Q.2.10 How do we tame complexity?
+think about how complex the OS must be for today’s systems /**********************************SEP 12 2013*************************************/ Q.2.10 How do we tame complexity?
 Virtual Machines
+	DO NOT CALL THEM VM

 • Q.2.11 Deﬁnition:
-•
+•	Illusion of own private computer

 • Q.2.12 Beneﬁts:
-–
-–
-–
+– if each vmac has low utilization, then share one real processor more efficiently – "sanitary" env; if doing something risky, execution is contained (GREAT FOR OS DEVELOPMENT) – host machine is protected from the vmac machines
+-- can rapidly port/test new applications in different OS environments -- can execute SEVERAL execution environments (different OSs) concurrently on ONE hardware

 • Q.2.13 Cons:
-–
-–
+– running each virtual machine has overhead
+– virtual machine concept is difficult to implement
+-- format of virtual machine needs to be standardized (current status??)
+	-- current status: (check piazza)

 • Q.2.14 Possible implementations:
-1.
+1. process virutal machine
+	basically, the virtual machine gets created when the user process is created (and terminated when the user process is terminated)
-2.
+2. system virtual machine
+	runs as an application on a host OS
+	--> virtualization layer is the HEART of the virtual machine

 202.3 Topics of an Undergraduate OS Course
 1. Processes
-• Q.2.15 Deﬁnition of a process ...
+• Q.2.15 Deﬁnition of a process ... a program in execution
 • process components:
-–
-–
-–
+-- an executable program
+-- an associated data needed by the program
+-- execution context (stack and PCB)

-• Consider an example of how processes may be implemented – suppose block of contiguous memory allocated to each process – each process recorded in a process list, maintained by the OS – Q.2.16 Deﬁnitions:
+• Consider an example of how processes may be implemented – suppose block of contiguous memory allocated to each process – each process recorded in a process list, maintained by the OS

-⇤ process index =
-⇤ program counter =
-⇤ base register =
+– Q.2.16 Deﬁnitions: (see Figure 2.8, 8.1, 8.2)
+⇤ process index = the index of the process currently executing ⇤ program counter = location of the NEXT instruction to fetch ⇤ base register = starting address of process (b)
-⇤ limit register =
+⇤ limit register = size of the executing process (h)

 • Activities associated with processes:
 – process creation and deletion (fork and kill)
 – CPU scheduling of processes
 – process communication (pipes)
 – process synchronization

 • Multithreading
 – a multithreaded process allows concurrent threads to execute in ONE process

 – Q.2.17 Deﬁnitions:
-⇤ a thread is ...
+⇤ a thread is ... a dispatchable unit of work
-⇤ a process is ...
+⇤ a process is ... a collection of one or more threads (and associated system resources)
-21
+	MS DOS: single process; one thread
+	Windows/Linux/etx: multiple process; multiple thread

-2. Memory (Storage) Management
+Memory (Storage) Management
 • OS must manage the cache, main memory and secondary storage units responsibilities include:
 – prevent processes from interfering with each other’s memory – make allocation of storage transparent
 – handle shared memory

 • Virtual memory (VM) allows ...
+The execution of a process that may not be complete in memory
 • VM Details:
 – A process consists of multiple pages
 VM allows individual pages to be swapped in and out during execution